 Discarded by the corporate state, dispossessed of social provisions and deprived of the economic, political and social conditions that enable viable and critical modes of agency, expanding populations of Americans now find themselves inhabiting zones of abandonment marked by deep inequalities in power, wealth and income.
 Such zones are sites of rapid disinvestment, places marked by endless spectacles of violence, and supportive of the neoliberal logics of containment, commodification, surveillance, militarization, cruelty and punishment.

 These zones of hardship and terminal exclusion constitute a hallmark signature and intensification of a neoliberal politics of disposability that is relentless in the material and symbolic violence it wages against the 99% for the benefit of the new financial elite.
 Borrowing from Hannah Arendt, one could say that capitalist expropriation, dispossession and disinvestment has reached a point where life has become completely unbearable for over half of the American public living in or near poverty.[footnote elided]

-Under conditions of deregulation that have prevailed since the 1970s,33 jobs are increasingly abusive34 and it turns out that the entire job market itself has become abusive except for those who happen to possess the arbitrary attributes that make them in demand.
+Under conditions of deregulation that have prevailed since the 1970s,36 jobs are increasingly abusive37 and it turns out that the entire job market itself has become abusive except for those who happen to possess the arbitrary attributes that make them in demand.
 These attributes are not simply about the skills that enable one to fit nicely and neatly into disciplinary boxes ("specialized niches") marked by arbitrary boundaries.
-While race and gender discrimination unquestionably persist, one also needs to be young, have good credit, a solid work history, and not to have been unemployed for very long,38 and preferably not to be unemployed at all.39
+While race and gender discrimination unquestionably persist, one also needs to be young, have good credit, a solid work history, not to have been unemployed for very long,38 and preferably not to be unemployed at all.39

 On-line job application systems